-10.9 Commencement of Ineligibility Period
+10.11 Commencement of Ineligibility Period

-Except as provided below, the period of Ineligibility shall start on the date of the hearing decision providing for Ineligibility or, if the hearing is waived, on the date Ineligibility is accepted or otherwise imposed.
+Except as provided below, the period of Ineligibility shall start on the date of the final hearing decision providing for Ineligibility or, if the hearing is waived or there is no hearing, on the date Ineligibility is accepted or otherwise imposed.

-10.9.1 Delays Not Attributable to the Driver or other Person
+10.11.1 Delays Not Attributable to the Driver or other Person last occurred.
+All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disqualified.

-Where there have been substantial delays in the hearing process or other aspects of Doping Control not attributable to the Driver or other Person, the UIM or Anti-Doping Organization imposing the sanction may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+Where there have been substantial delays in the hearing process or other aspects of Doping Control not attributable to the Driver or other Person, UIM may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation